 How can you fight a chargeback dispute?

-The sooner you address a chargeback dispute, the more likely you’ll experience a favorable outcome.
-Here’s how to do it:
+The sooner you address a chargeback dispute, the more likely you are to achieve a favorable outcome.
+Here’s how to get started:

-• Review the chargeback reason code.
-When a company notifies you of a chargeback, the document includes a reason code.
-Review the code to learn the reason for the chargeback and any other pertinent details.
+- Review the chargeback reason code: When a company notifies you of a chargeback, the notice typically includes a reason code (for example, Visa Reason Code 13.1 for merchandise not received).
+Review the code to understand the basis for the dispute and any additional details.

-• Check with your payment processor.
-Review your credit card processor’s policies to see if they will handle the dispute on your behalf.
-If the case is automatically represented, you don’t need to spend time and resources on the case.
+- Check with your payment processor: Review your credit card processor’s policies to determine whether they will handle the dispute on your behalf.
+If the case is automatically represented, you may not need to spend additional time and resources preparing a response.

-• Submit your rebuttal letter and documentation.
-Should the dispute require your input, complete the rebuttal form by the deadline, along with any supporting evidence.
+- Submit your rebuttal letter and documentation: If the dispute requires your input, complete the rebuttal form by the deadline and include supporting evidence.
+Compelling documentation may include order confirmations, delivery tracking with signatures and correspondence with the customer.

-In addition to chargeback issues, merchants should understand credit card payment processing rules and laws like the Payment Card Industry Data Security Standard (PCI DSS) and the four levels of PCI compliance.
+credit card payment processing rules and laws, such as the Payment Card Industry Data Security Standard (PCI DSS) and the different levels of PCI compliance.

 Manage your chargeback claims